MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 have a look in the explorer and use it to set the SuiNS name) and, finally, the URL at which you can browse the site.

-Note here that we are passing the example config `assets/builder-example.yaml` as the config for the site builder.
+Note here that we are passing the default config `./sites-config.yaml` as the config for the site builder.
 The configuration file is necessary to ensure that the `site-builder` knows the correct Sui package for the Walrus Sites logic.

-More details on the configuration of the `site-builder` can be found under the [advanced configuration](tutorial-config.md) section.
+More details on the configuration of the `site-builder` can be found under the [advanced configuration](./builder-config.md) section.

 ## Update the site